wmbusmeters/wmbusmeters/README.md

 wmbusmeters --useconfig=/home/me/.config/wmbusmeters
 ```

+If you already have config with a device specified, and you want to use
+the config with another device.
+You might have multiple meters in the config
-You can add --device to override the settings in the config.
+that you want to listen to.
+Then you can add --device to override the settings
+in the config.
 Like this:
 ```
 wmbusmeters --useconfig=/home/me/.config/wmbusmeters --device=rtlwmbus
 ```